skyglass/event-booking-01/README.md

 helm repo update
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.4.0/deploy/static/provider/cloud/deploy.yaml
 ```
 These commands will install nginx ingress controller to your local kubernetes cluster.
-You need nginx ingress controller for your local kubernetes ingress resource to work correctly (see `k8s/dev/ingress-srv.yaml`for more information on your local kubernetes ingress resource)
+You need nginx ingress controller for your local kubernetes ingress resource to work correctly (see `k8s/local/ingress-srv.yaml`for more information on your local kubernetes ingress resource)

+- create `env` folder in the root of the project

-- create `.env.local` file in `env` folder and provide following parameters:
+- create `.env.local` file in `env` folder and provide the following parameters:

 ```
 CONTAINER_REGISTRY="eventbooking.azurecr.io" (provide your own container registry, see **Azure Production Environment Setup** for more details)